orangain/ktast/README.md

 Compiler, but uses ANTLR and official Kotlin Grammar.
 Currently, it seems that the library's summary AST classes are limited.

+[ktcodeshift](https://github.com/orangain/ktcodeshift) is a toolkit for running codemods over multiple Kotlin files built on top of ktast.
+It is useful when modifying Kotlin source codes.

 ## Usage

 ### Getting started